former-labs/former/README.md

 Former Cloud offers a generous free tier with a 14 day trial period.
 After the trial period ends, you are welcome to start paying for Former Pro or switch to the self hosted option.

+Former Cloud also hosts a web alternative to the desktop client that does not support query execution or database connections for security reasons.
+You can access the web hosted alternative on our [website](https://formerlabs.com/products).

 ### Self-hosting